Nova Peris: Personal life

-Scott Appleton proposed to Peris in South Africa in March, the couple have been married since 2012.
+Peris has been married to Scott Appleton since 2012.

 She had previously been married to Daniel Batman.
 The couple had two children, though they separated in 2010; with Batman later dying in a car accident.
 Previous to that she had been married to Sean Kneebone, who she had met when she was 17 and married in 1995.
 While married to Kneebone, she adopted the surname Peris-Kneebone but reverted following their divorce in 2001.
 From this time, Peris has three children: Jessica (with Kneebone) and Destiny and Jack (with Batman).
 She became a grandmother at the age of 40.
-Her son Jack is a footballer for the Essendon Football Club.
+Her son Jack was a footballer for the St Kilda Football Club in 2023, and subesequently joined the reserves for Essendon in the VFL.

 As a child, her family attended St Martin De Porres Catholic Community at Casuarina church regularly; she still considers herself a Christian, while keeping an active interest in Australian spirituality.